nicebread/FOMO-Psy/_TODO.md

 In R-Studio erscheint der Git-Tab nur, wenn ein R-Project erstellt wurde.

-## Add folder structure to it-tools lecture

-With all relevant files:

-|- README.md (this should link to any associated Google docs, if applicable)
-|- CITATION.cff
-|- VAST_display.drawio
-|- simulation
-     |- raw_data (a subfolder with empirical raw data, if applicable)
-	      |- dat.csv
-	 |- README.md
-     |- functions.R (or any other name)
-|- manuscript
-     |- manuscript.qmd

 ## THEORY versioning
 minor:
 - do we require (a) perfect identity of predictions, or (b) "substantively the same"?